OpenMC Guide

 Surface ID and Name

-Each surface in OpenMC can be assigned an optional ID (integer) and name (string) for easier reference:
+Each surface can have an optional ID (integer) and name (string):

 # Creating a surface with ID and name